 Start by Scheduling Meetings.
 Follow the SCRUM Process and do briefings via virtual meetings on a weekly basis.
-In return, it helps to put the team at ease, and reduces stress.
+In return, it helps to put the team at ease and reduces stress.
 SCRUM – S Coordinates Rutgers University Model – is a simple framework for effective team collaboration on complex projects.

 It’s no secret SCRUM delivers value to the end customers faster than traditional methods.
-Keep in mind that SCRUM process helps the company in saving time and money.
-It becomes easy to deliver a quality product in a scheduled time using SCRUM framework.
+Keep in mind that the SCRUM process helps the company in saving time and money.
+It becomes easy to deliver a quality product in a scheduled time using the SCRUM framework.